Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark

-In order to measure dependence between any two symbols at a distance $D$ in a sequence, we design random variables $X$ and $Y$ so that $X$ holds the subsequence of the original sequence from index $0$ till $|dataset|-1-D$, and $Y$ holds the subsequence from index $D$ till $|dataset|-1$; where $D$ represents spacing between the symbols and $|dataset|$ or $LEN$ is the size of the dataset.
-The figure below illustrates how $X$ and $Y$ are defined over a sequence when $D=2$.
+A dependency decay curve describes how the mutual information between symbols in a dataset decays as the distance between the symbols increases.
+To compute the dependency decay curve of a dataset we need to compute MI at every distance $d$ in the dataset, where $d$ is the spacing between pair of symbols.
+This is achieved by designing random variables $X$ and $Y$, where $X$ holds the subsequence of the original sequence with index range $[0,LEN{-}1{-}D]$, and $Y$ holds the subsequence with index range $[D,LEN{-}1]$ for all $D \in d$; where $LEN$ is the size of the dataset or the original sequence.
+The figure below illustrates how $X$ and $Y$ are defined over a sequence when $d=2$.

 Next we define a random variable $XY$ that contains a sequence of paired symbols one from $X$ and one from $Y$, where the symbols in a pair have the same index in $X$ and $Y$.
 The figure below illustrates the definition of these pairs, each column defines one $XY$ pair.